ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/widgets/README.md

 ## Further Reading

-If you want to create your own widgets, take a look at the {@link guide/widget_sdk/intro/README Widget SDK} that includes a {@link guide/widget_sdk/tutorial_1/README step-by-step tutorial} on how to create widgets.
+If you want to create your own widgets, take a look at the {@link guide/widget_sdk/intro/README Widget Examples} that includes a {@link guide/widget_sdk/tutorial_1/README step-by-step tutorial} on how to create widgets.